PhilLockett/CardCreate2/README.md

 # CardCreate2

-'CardCreate2' is a Java application that generates images representing playing cards.
+'CardCreate2' is a JavaFX application that generates images representing playing cards.

 **USE AT OWN RISK.**